 Sainsbury’s Greek-style cheese

 For that key ingredient to your Greek salad, or veg skewers, then look no further than Sainsbury’s Greek-style cheese (part of the “Gary” range, as it’s known to many!).
 This cheese alternative mimics the taste of goats cheese well and its crumbly nature – due to milk solids, which normally coagulate and produce curd, not being present – is in this case welcomed.
-What is so awesome about this particular cheese is that you can grate it, melt it, or cut it into chunks or slices – basically it’s an all-purpose cheese that does the job, in a cruelty-free way.
+What is so awesome about this particular cheese is that you can grate it, cut it into chunks or vegan cheese slices, and this is even a vegan cheese that melts – basically it’s an all-purpose cheese that does the job, in a cruelty-free way.

 Violife Prosociano Vegan Cheese Style

 From a cheese originally eaten in Greece to an Italian-sounding cheese that is actually produced in Greece: Violife Prosociano-style cheese is the perfect cheese to mimic the traditional, grated ‘hard cheese’ found sprinkled on top many a bowl of Spaghetti Bolognese.
 It is a very hard-textured cheese, typically like parmesan, with a robust flavour and unlike the aforementioned cheese alternatives on the list: it doesn’t break apart easily.
 Woo hoo!